libreddit/libreddit/.github/ISSUE_TEMPLATE/feature_parity.md

   A clear and concise description of what the feature is.
 -->

-## Describe how this could be implemented into Libreddit
+## Describe how this could be implemented into libbacon
 <!--
   A clear and concise description of what you want to happen.
 -->